How Editorial S-N-R Score is computed?

 * Each dimension is equally weighted for transparency.
 Weighting may be refined as evidence and experience accumulate.

-The GAI-5 (machine) scores are also based on the above model prompted to the five (5) LLM models – Chat GPT, Grok, Gemini, Perplexity and Claude
+The Gen AI-5 (machine) scores are also based on the above model prompted to the five (5) LLM models – Chat GPT, Grok, Gemini, Perplexity and Claude

 Scores of Experts and Poll pulse are based on direct SNR scale of 1-10, where